Valha-xyz/valha-defi-connectors/README.md

 🚨🚨🚨 Make sure the TITLE of your PR is your "protocol_name/product_version" to pass CI/CD 🚨🚨🚨

 <br />
 <h3>7.
-Now, just enjoy as you make DeFi easier for everyone 🍹🍹🍹 </h3>
+Now, just enjoy as you make DeFi easier and safer for everyone 🍹🍹🍹 </h3>

 <br />